CNL-TN-2025-022 Technical Note

 3.1.1 Version Control

+The story bible should progress through numbered versions, each representing significant structural evolution.
 Version control provides both reference (any prior decision can be recovered) and archaeology (the evolution of creative decisions is itself documented).

 3.1.2 Story Bible Sections